NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - In chapter 3, we explored optimization techniques that reduce wasting of time by scheduling work smartly:
   - The client can respond fast to user events as long as long running client-side code doesn't block the main thread.
   - Pages can load faster with:
-    - Streaming, which allows the progressive delivery of content to the users and allow clients to discover and to fetch sub-resources early.
+    - Streaming, which allows the progressive delivery of content to the users and allow clients to discover and to fetch sub-resources early,
-    - Preloading, which informs clients of resources that they will need in the near future so that they fetch them early.
+    - Preloading, which informs clients of resources that they will need in the near future so that they fetch them early,
+    - Deferring non-critical resources,
     - Lazy-loading, which instructs the client to load some sub-resources later to accelerate the loading of higher priority resources.

 Due to the multiplicity of factors affecting performance, and due to individual websites and applications needs, there is not a one-size-fits-all solution or framework.
 In fact, websites and apps can perform well, even when using subpar technologies, as long as the whole architecture fits the need.
 That said, I would say that the best frameworks are those that enable developers to choose the performant options with minimum friction and while maintaining good code readability.